-Here are just some examples of the important work a legacy can help to fund:
+Here are just some of the projects that legacies are helping to fund:

-- Helping us to communicate the conservation lessons learned in Galapagos, providing a model for other threatened areas in the world.
+- Communicating the conservation lessons learned in Galapagos, providing a model for other threatened areas in the world.

-- Enabling development of education tools to help train future conservation ambassadors for the Islands.
+- Enabling development of education tools to engage children and help train future conservation ambassadors for the Islands.

-We appreciate that leaving a gift in your will is very personal and many people may wish to keep this private.
-However, if you have decided to remember GCT in your will, we would welcome the opportunity to thank you and to answer any questions you may have, either about the legacy, or about Galapagos conservation in general.
-For further information, please do not hesitate to contact the office on 020 7399 7440 or email firstname.lastname@example.org.
+We appreciate that leaving a gift in your Will is very personal and many people may wish to keep this private.
+However, if you have decided to remember GCT in your Will, we would welcome the opportunity to thank you and to answer any questions you may have, either about the legacy, or about Galapagos conservation in general.
+For further information, or to speak to someone about making or updating your Will, call 020 7399 7440 or email firstname.lastname@example.org.